 I’ve been an indirect student of Jonathan Little’s for several years.
-From his Instapoker quizzes, to his Secrets of Tournament Poker series of books, and every subsequent book thereafter, and now with his site PokerCoaching.com (and Floattheturn.com).
+From his Instapoker quizzes, to his Secrets of Tournament Poker series of books, and every subsequent book thereafter, and now with his site PokerCoaching.com (and Floattheturn.com) that has released the 25k Platinum Coaching Series.

 As Jonathan has been pumping out training content for years, it’s near impossible to keep track of, let alone ingest, every article / video / webinar he’s provided.
 There’s a lot.